Yongqi099/Yongqi099/README.md

-Hello, I’m Yongqi Ma
+Hello, I’m Yong Qi Ma

-Current undergraduate at Georgia Institute of Technology.
+Graduate of Georgia Institute of Technology.
 With a focus on information and intelligence.
-Seeking to graduate in May 2024

-Please reach me at yma422@gatech.edu for business.
+Please reach me at officialma099@gmail.com for business.